Thursday's Best Deals: Kyoku Daimyo Knives, Fossil Semi-Annual Sale, Vizio Sound Bar, and More

 It was refurbished by an Acer-approved vendor and comes with a 90 day manufacturer warranty.
 For comparison’s sake, this same monitor is selling for $90 on Amazon.
 So do yourself a favor, pick one up... or two and seriously upgrade your work set up.

 At a quick glance, this may look like any other USB charging hub, some of which you’ve likely already purchased.
-But RAVPower’s latest hub has a couple of tricks up its sleeve.

-1) A 24W USB-C PD charging port.
-That’s not the most powerful USB-C port out there, but it’s enough to fast-charge phones and tablets, or even power things like small laptops and a Nintendo Switch in handheld mode.

-2) Data transfer ports.
-The top-most port is designed for a flash drive or external hard drive, while the second one is meant for your phone or tablet.
-Just plug in your device, open RAVPower’s app, and you’ll be able to move files back and forth between your iOS or Android device and the external storage you plugged into the top port.
-It’s not the only device that can do this, but I’ve never seen it incorporated into a charging hub.
+But